yyting1999/MultiDomain_QSAR/README.md

 To reproduce this study, run the scripts in the order of S1-S9 and save the intermediate files, and pay attention to modifying the file path before running the scripts.

 The manuscript is under review.
+This repository contains a limited version of the code and data for peer review purposes.
 The full data files and code files will be released upon publication.